nandana-k/phase2project/README.md

 ## Usage

 Upon application start, the server will start up and read the CSV file (persons.csv).
 It will check each record and store them in memory as JSON if they are valid or skip them if they are invalid.
 All valid records are stored in the lists data and persons_list in memory.
+The server listens on port 8080.

 ### Validation